bormaxi8080/osint-timeline/DRAFT.md

 Do you know what strength is, brother?
 Not even in truth.
 And in the absence of fear.
 I already know that.
 Argue with the strong.
 Respect your peers.
 Take care of the weak.
 Make friends with the best.

+“Nationalism is never healthy.
+Lack of a brain is a disease"

 ----

 Crew Data - Search across 120000+ seafarers CV (with last/first names, vessel's names, salaries and other interesting details): https://crewdata.com/search.php